 Personally I’m more a proponent of therapeutic interventions than of encouraging unhealthy compensating skills.

-That said, one compensating skill that I do not object to develops when Excessive Studiers actually avoid the exhausting work of listening to, interpreting and remembering instructions.
-Instead they give the instructions as bosses of their own companies.
+That said, one compensating skill that I do NOT object to develops when Excessive Studiers actually avoid the exhausting work of listening to, interpreting and remembering instructions.
+Instead, they give the instructions as bosses of their own companies.

 Reading Help for The Excessive Studier

 Not all auditory processing challenges are due to slow processing speed.
 In Beth’s case, slow auditory processing improved significantly with the same intervention described in The-On-Again-Off-Again profile.
-Find a few more suggestions for students like Beth below.
+Discover a few more suggestions for students like Beth below.